 - To minimize the lead and carbon fouling at the firing end of spark plug a long insulator tip and large clearance volume should be necessary because the temperature more than 400℃ which burn of the carbon deposit on the spark plug.

 A spark plug have various parts like rust resistant shell, central electrode which is enclosed in a ceramic insulator, side electrode which is attached to the metallic shell(rust resistant shell).
-The lower part of the spark plug is having threads which is fit and sealed into the combustion chamber.
-The upper part of spark plug is attached to ignition coil having shell body.
+The lower part of the it is having threads which is fit and sealed into the combustion chamber.
+The upper part of this plug is attached to ignition coil having shell body.
 The insulator and central electrode are subjected to high combustion temperature this requires that heat must flow from insulator to metallic shell and after that goes into the combustion chamber.
 Spark plug has different parts some of the major parts of it are as follows:

 It is made up of hard ceramic materials with high dielectric strength.
 It provides electrical insulation for the central electrode and mechanical strength to the spark plug.